Vintage photo of Commerce, Oklahoma, Photo courtesy Ottowa County, Oklahoma.

 Tulsa (pronounced /ˈtʌlsə/) is the second-largest city in the state of Oklahoma and 45th-largest in the United States.

 With an estimated population of 382,872 in 2006, it is the principal municipality of the Tulsa Metropolitan Statistical Area, a region of 905,755 residents projected to reach one million between 2010 and 2012.[5]
-In 2007, the Tulsa-Bartlesville Combined Statistical Area had a population of 955,643 residents.
+In 2007,

 The city serves as the county seat of Tulsa County, the most densely populated county in Oklahoma.